 - a.
 License applicants must be at least 17 years of age at the time of application. - b.
 License applicants must provide proof of primary medical insurance. - c.
-License applicants must provide proof of completion of a valid ImPACT Concussion Management Test. - d.
-In addition to the above requirements, license applicants must meet one of the following requirements: - Held a Pro Motocross license in 2015 or 2016; or - ii.
-Earn at least 130 advancement points in the current or previous competition season. - e.
-AMA Pro Racing ATV licensed riders not competing in AMA Pro Racing sanctioned events for a period of two years may lose their prior classification. - f.
-AMA Pro Racing may issue a license to any rider who does not meet one of the above criteria if it determines, in its sole discretion, the rider has adequate competition experience.
-If applying under this criteria, additional information must be submitted for approval. - g.
-Likewise, AMA Pro Racing may revoke or refuse to issue a license to any rider who does meet the above criteria if it determines, in its sole discretion, the rider does not have adequate competition experience.
+In addition to the above requirements, license applicants must meet one of the following requirements: - i.
+Held a Pro Motocross license in 2022 or 2023; or - ii.
+Earn at least 100 advancement points in the current or previous competition season. - d.
+AMA Pro Racing ATV licensed racers not competing in AMA Pro Racing sanctioned events for a period of two years may lose their prior classification. - e.
+AMA Pro Racing may issue a license to any racer who does not meet one of the above criteria if it determines, in its sole discretion, the racer has adequate competition experience.
+If applying under this criteria, additional information must be submitted for approval. - f.
+AMA Pro Racing may revoke or refuse to issue a license to any racer who does meet the above criteria if it determines, in its sole discretion, the racer does not have adequate competition experience.

-1.3 Credentials
+1.3 MX Sports Pro Racing Credentials

-All Credentials provided by AMA Pro Racing and MX Sports are the property of AMA Pro Racing and MX Sports and can be revoked at any time without refund of credential fees.
+All Credentials provided by MX Sports Pro Racing ("MX Sports") are the property of MX Sports and may be revoked at any time without refund of credential fees.
 Use and display of credentials are subject to the following:

 - a.
-All persons entering the Paddock must display an AMA Pro Racing/MX Sports credential.
-Approved Credentials are as follows: - i.
-AMA Pro Racing/MX Sports season credential. - ii.
-AMA Pro Racing/MX Sports arm band for the specific event. - b.
-Season Credentials are issued for exclusive use by the person named on the credential.
-The lanyard is considered part of the credential and must be worn with the credential around the neck. - c.
-AMA Pro Racing/MX Sports credentials allow access only to limited areas and are non-transferrable and may not be duplicated, copied or transferred.
+MX Sports Season Credentials are issued for exclusive use by the person named on the credential. - b.
+MX Sports credentials allow access to the race venue, are non-transferrable and may not be duplicated, or copied.
 Persons violating this provision will be subject to disciplinary action and/or revocation of credential privileges and removal from the event.
-Failure to properly display both the credential and the lanyard is cause for disciplinary action or revocation. - d.
-Any person without the proper issued credential in their possession may be required to pay the applicable race day rates to be issued the appropriate pass for access to the meet. - e.
-Riders and crew members are not allowed in designated restricted areas, on the racing course, or in the Signal Area, except when competing in an event moto or practice session, or where approved by MX Sports.
+Failure to properly display the credential is cause for disciplinary action or revocation. - c.
+Any person without the proper issued credential in their possession may be required to pay the applicable race day rates to be issued the appropriate pass for access to the meet. - d.
+Credential holders are prohibited from entering restricted areas, the racing course, or the Signal Area, except during Pro competition, or where approved by MX Sports.